top of page

 • Yard size or outdoor space

-• Condition of the home and age of major systems like roof or HVAC
+• Condition of the home and age of major systems like the roof or HVAC

 This list will help you stay focused during tours and communicate clearly with your realtor.
 It also prevents you from wasting time on homes that don’t meet your essential criteria.